-The studies were carried out at the accelerator neutron source of the Budker Institute of Nuclear Physics (Novosibirsk, Russia).
+The studies were carried out at the accelerator neutron source of the Budker Institute of Nuclear Physics SB RAS (Novosibirsk, Russia).
 The source diagram is shown in Fig. 1 and its detailed description was given in [1].
 A tandem accelerator with vacuum insulation was used to obtain a stationary proton beam with an energy of 0.6 to 2.3 MeV and a current of 0.3 to 10 mA, that is, a tandem accelerator of charged particles with an original design of electrodes.
 In it, unlike traditional accelerators, there are no accelerating tubes; the high-voltage electrode and electrodes with an intermediate potential are embedded in each other and fixed on a single feedthrough insulator, as shown in Fig. 1.
 This configuration of the accelerator made it possible to improve the high-voltage strength of the accelerating gaps and, as a consequence, to increase the proton current.

 One of the main elements of the tandem accelerator is the stripping target 4 placed inside the high-voltage terminal.
 It provides the conversion of negative hydrogen ions to protons with a high efficiency, usually at the level of 95%.
-The target is a 400-mm long cooled cylindrical copper tube with an inner hole diameter of 16 mm [1].
-The interaction of a hydrogen ion beam with a gas target leads to its partial ionization, and a weakly ionized plasma is formed inside the stripping tube.
-Since electrons are more mobile than argon ions, the plasma assumes a positive potential to maintain quasineutrality.
+The target is a 400-mm long cooled cylindrical copper tube with an inner hole

-Figure 1: A diagram of an accelerator based source of epithermal neutrons.
-1 - a source of negative hydrogen ions; 2 - magnetic lens, 3 - vacuum-insulated tandem accelerator; 4 - gas stripping target; 5 - cooled diaphragm; 6 - contactless current sensor Bergoz (France); 7 - Faraday cups; 8 - corrector; 9 - bending magnet; 10 - cooled beam receiver with a diaphragm; 11 - lithium target; 12 - Hikvision video camera (China).
+Fig. 1.
+A diagram of an accelerator based source of epithermal neutrons.
+1, a source of negative hydrogen ions; 2, magnetic lens; 3, vacuum-insulated tandem accelerator; 4, gas stripping target; 5, cooled diaphragm; 6, contactless current sensor Bergoz (France); 7, introduced Faraday cylinders; 8, corrector; 9, bending magnet; 10, cooled beam receiver with a diaphragm; 11, lith-ium target; 12, Hikvision video camera (China).